Arundhati Roy: Later career

 Roy contributed to We Are One: A Celebration of Tribal Peoples, a book released in 2009 that explores the culture of peoples around the world, portraying their diversity and the threats to their existence.
 The royalties from the sale of this book go to the indigenous rights organisation Survival International.

 Roy has written numerous essays on contemporary politics and culture.
 In 2014, they were collected by Penguin India in a five-volume set.
 In 2019, her nonfiction was collected in a single volume, My Seditious Heart, published by Haymarket Books.

 In October 2016, Penguin India and Hamish Hamilton UK announced that they would publish her second novel, The Ministry of Utmost Happiness, in June 2017.
 The novel was chosen for the Man Booker Prize 2017 longlist, and was a finalist for the National Book Critics Circle Award for fiction in January 2018.

 Roy's book Mother Mary Comes to Me was published in September 2025.
 A memoir, it focuses on her early years living with her mother, whom Roy calls "my shelter and my storm".
 It was broadcast in five parts on BBC Radio 4 as Book of the Week.

+In 2026, Roy's restored 1989 film In Which Annie Gives It Those Ones was scheduled to screen at the 76th Berlin International Film Festival, and Roy was due to appear, but she withdrew after jury president Wim Wenders, said in response to a journalist's question that the jury "has to stay out of politics".